-For more than two decades, Keep Texas Beautiful, in partnership with the Texas Department of Transportation (TxDOT), has awarded the prestigious Governor's Community Achievement Awards to ten Texas communities with the best grassroots environmental programs in the state each year.
+For more than thirty years, Keep Texas Beautiful, in partnership with the Texas Department of Transportation (TxDOT), has awarded the prestigious Governor's Community Achievement Awards to Texas communities for their outstanding overall efforts to keep their communities beautiful.

-The competition distributes $2 million in funding from TxDOT across the 10 communities, with the amount based on population size.
+This year, ten winning communities will share $2 million in landscape awards from the Texas Department of Transportation, with the amount based on population size.
 The funds are used for landscaping projects along local rights-of-way.
 A community's environmental program is judged on achievements in seven areas:

 - Community Leadership and Coordination